OWASP/SecureCodingDojo/trainingportal/static/lessons/securityCodeReviewMaster/data.md

 Communication security protocols, indicated by `https://` URLs, prevent man-in-the-middle attacks by encrypting the transmission and verifying the identity of the two parties involved in the communication.
 There are many details to transmission security but one aspect that may come up during a code review is ensuring that `https://` URLs are used.

 Sometimes developers change the code to ignore invalid certificates because the test environment they are using does not have a valid web server certificate.
 This is a bad practice because it practically violates the server identity verification and allows man-in-the-middle attackers to pretend they are the target website.
-It is recommended to configure the development environment to trust the test certificate instead of altering the program behaviour.
+It is recommended to configure the development environment to trust the test certificate instead of altering the program behavior.

 #####Reversible Encryption